 - 2019 Technical Handbooks - Domestic Section 6 Energy

 - DFP Amendments to Technical Booklets F1 & F2: 2014

 - Part L - Conservation of Fuel and Energy - Buildings Other Than Dwellings

 - Technical Guidance Document Part L - Conservation of Fuel & Energy - Dwellings

 Although these regulations set slightly different targets, they all use a similar methodology for setting those targets.
-Part L (England) includes the following requirements:
+Part L (England) includes the following criteria for demonstrating compliance:

 - Maximum allowable airtightness

-In addition, Part L1A (2013) has introduced mandatory Fabric Energy Efficiency Standards (FEES) alongside the existing CO2 emissions targets.
+In addition, Part L1A (2013) introduced mandatory Fabric Energy Efficiency Standards (FEES) alongside the existing CO2 emissions targets for dwellings.

 The main requirement of Part L is that the calculated CO2 operational emissions rate from the building as built, is less than or equal to the Target CO2 Emissions Rate (TER) as set out in the Approved Documents.